SparkPost/support-docs/content/docs/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

 ---

-## <a name="gcp-create"></a> Step by Step Guide with Google Cloud Platform
+## Step by Step Guide with Google Cloud Platform

 Unlike some other services, [Google Cloud Platform](https://cloud.google.com/) (GCP) can route tracking domains to SparkPost via an ["external" HTTPS load-balancer](https://cloud.google.com/load-balancing/docs/https), with certificate and routing rules.
-This is conceptually simpler than using a CDN in front of SparkPost tracking, as there is no caching [Time to Live](#ttl) to consider.
+This is conceptually simpler than using a CDN in front of SparkPost tracking, as there is no caching [Time to Live](#cache-time-to-live-ttl-settings) to consider.

 GCP organizes resources under named projects.